ziqingW/LabAnimal/README.md

 - 08/12 ~ 08/15/2018, created tables for animals by which user can add, edit, delete, sort and search interested animals using react-table.
 - 08/16 ~ 08/17/2018, finished the page for project demonstration, which is a table with sub-table with sub-sub-table.
 - 08/18 ~ 08/20/2018, added customized styles and published project on Heroku.

+#### LAMP 2.0
+- 08/27/2018, I wanted to design a method to implement the function of 'import/export' with .csv file.
+The major difficulty was to make the headers of excel match the columns of table correctly both in order and content.
+Finally, I decided to create a selection panel for users to pick columns in the same order as in the excel.